ChocZeChoc/Recipe/pages/Recipe.md

 					- 1 cup shallots
 					- coriander root
 					- 2 whole tomatoes
-					- corn start
+					- corn/potato starch
 			- [[Instruction]]
 				- Roast Dried chilies and chili flakes (and shallots) in oil & salt until fragrant or golden. (separate frying shallots and chilies for the most control)
 				- Blend both chilies, (and tomatoes) and pickled garlic until fully combined. (coriander root goes in this step)
 				- Put in all the sugars into a pan/pot Medium-High to high heat, add in the blended mixture, tamarind paste, and some water.
-Stir and mix until thicken.
+Stir and mix until thicken(use starches to thicken without the flavour being  .
 	- [[Misc]]
 		- [[pickled garlic]]
 			- [[Ingredient]]